immunant/c2rust/README.md

 by a command is usually documented in the comments for that command; when unspecified, the default label is `target`.

-A single node can be marked with two labels at once, but this is not likely to be particularly useful.
+A single node can be marked with two labels at once, though this is not often useful.

 In command line usage, there are two ways to specify marks.